 Separation from your child is painful–whatever the situation.
 Writing letters to your child is a creative way to maintain your relationship and stay involved in your child’s life.

 You may have to request that you be allowed to send letters to your children through the court, and it is important to follow all the rules or expectations placed on you.
-If you are involved with family court, CPS, or are receiving assistance through a social service agency, I would advise you to keep copies of all correspondance sent to your child.
+If you are involved with family court, CPS, or are receiving assistance through a social service agency, I would advise you to keep copies of all correspondence sent to your child.
 I am not qualified to offer legal advice, for those kinds of questions or concerns, it would be best to seek additional help or counsel.

 What I can do is write letters.
 I send my letters once a week, and do my best to let my children know I love them–and to give them a semblance of stability despite all the chaos in our lives.